The ultimate first-time home buyer’s guide

 Buying a home makes sense if most or all of these points apply to you:

 • You’ve got ample savings.
 You should have enough cash on hand to cover the down payment and closing costs.
-The minimum down payment is 5 percent of the purchase price, but you should strive for at least 12-20 percent if you can—the more you put down, the better.
+The minimum down payment requirement is 5 percent of the purchase price, but you should strive for at least 12-20 percent if you can—the more you put down, the better.
 If you put down less than 20 percent, you will need to purchase mortgage loan insurance.
 Closing costs add another 2-4 percent.
-On top of that, you should have 3-6 months of living expenses left over after the purchase.
+On top of that, you should keep 3-6 months of living expenses in reserve.

 • You’ve got strong credit and a good debt-to-income ratio.
 A solid credit rating (at least 600-700) helps you get the best rate on your mortgage.
 If your credit is poor, you may have trouble getting a mortgage at all (at least from prime lenders).
 The debt-to-income ratio is the percentage of your gross monthly income that you use for paying debt.
 Lenders prefer a percentage of 36 percent or less.
 You can calculate your debt-to-income ratio easily with an online calculator.